 The Apple HomePod Mini has been a long time coming.
-As soon as the original HomePod was announced, it was assumed that it would be the first in a large family of smart speakers.
-It hadn’t even hit shops before people were asking when a smaller, more affordable model would be introduced.
+When the original HomePod was announced in 2018, it was assumed that it would be the first in a large family of smart speakers.
+Of course, it took even longer for the next-gen HomePod 2 to appear, but it didn't take long for people to ask for a smaller, more affordable model.

-It has taken almost three years for that model to arrive since its bigger sibling's debut – that’s aeons in the world of tech – so, has the wait been worth it?
+It took almost three years for that smaller model to arrive since its bigger sibling's debut – that’s aeons in the world of tech – so, has the wait been worth it?
 It sure has: the HomePod Mini outperforms its size and price like no other smart speaker you can buy.

 Launched at £99 / $99 / AU$149, it's also one of the cheapest products that Apple has ever produced, which makes it all the more appealing.
 That's quite a lot of features and power you get for a price tag that's cheaper than Apple's own AirPods.